Public Transport in Cologne: Buying Tickets and Using Trams

 street-art-tour-on-bike

-1. Rent from Radstation: If you plan to use a bike all day, check out the "Radstation" near the central station.
-They offer city, trekking, and even tandem bikes, with prices starting at five Euros for three hours.
+1. Rent from Radstation: If you plan to use a bike all day, check out Radstation at the Breslauer Platz station.
+They offer city, trekking, and even child bicycles and tandem bicycles, with prices starting at 7 EUR for three hours.
+You'll also need to put down a cash deposit (50-100 EUR).

-2. Bike Sharing with KVB: For shorter trips from point A to point B, you can use KVB's bike-sharing service.
-[1] You'll spot the white and red bikes all over the city.
+2. Bike Sharing with KVB: For shorter trips from point A to point B, you can use KVB's bike-sharing app.
+[2] You'll spot the white and red bikes all over the city, so it's super convenient.
 After a free online registration, you'll receive a code to unlock the bike.
-The great thing is, once registered, you can use Nextbike's bicycle sharing systems in over 100 cities worldwide, not just in Cologne.
-In Cologne, it costs 1 Euro for thirty minutes, and you can rent up to four bikes with one account.
+The great thing is, once registered, you can use Nextbike's bicycle sharing system in over 100 cities worldwide, not just in Cologne.
+In Cologne, it costs 1 EUR/15 mins (max 15 EUR/24 hours) and you can rent up to four bikes with one account.
 You can check the app to find the nearest bike or simply pick up one you see on the street.
-The best part is that Cologne is a "Flex zone," allowing you to return the bike at any random street corner within the zone.
+The best part is that Cologne is a "Flex zone" allowing you to return the bike at any public road within the zones.

 Benefits Of Using Public Transport In Cologne